torchbox/torchbox-frontend/README.md

 # Torchbox.com Gatsby Frontend

+*Note: this repo is no longer used as part of the Torchbox site*

-This is the front-end component of the new torchbox.com site.
+This was the front-end component torchbox.com site for the period when it was a headless Wagtail site with a gatsby front-end.

+Notes below are for historical reference.

 It is a Gatsby site, hosted on Netlify, currently at https://torchbox.staging.torchbox.com.